-2.0 Values
+2.0 Values and vision

 - 2.1 Our school curriculum is underpinned by the values that we hold dear at our school.
 The curriculum is the means by which the school achieves its objective of educating children in the knowledge, skills and understanding that they need in order to lead fulfilling lives. - 2.2 St Mary's and St Saviour's are schools with both a Christian foundation and a living connection with the local faith and wider community.
 We have always sought to express our Christian ethos in practical ways that make a difference.

 Although there is a diversity of belief and emphasis within our existing school community, we do ask that everyone at St Mary's and St Saviour's understands our values and endeavours to join us in living them out, whatever their particular task or role.
 By values we mean descriptions of the way in which we hope every member of the school, adults and children, will conduct themselves through life.
-In short they answer the question: how do we do things round here? - 2.3 St Mary's values are: respect, caring, forgiveness, truth, equality, faith, and wisdom.
-St Saviour's values are: love, truth, respect, forgiveness, faith, serenity and tenacity. - 2.4 The Federation also has a set of British Values: - democracy - the rule of law - individual liberty - mutual respect - tolerance of those of different faiths and beliefs - 2.5 These values are intended to include every interaction in school life, not just something adults do to children.
-Everyone has a role in modelling, showing and sharing them.
-They also form the way in which we hope all our policies and procedures will be applied to situations as they arise.
+In short they answer the question: how do we do things round here? - 2.3 St Mary's values are: respect, caring, forgiveness, truth, equality, faith, and wisdom. - St Saviour's values are: love, truth, respect, forgiveness, faith, serenity and tenacity. - St. Mary's biblical school vision is based on John verse 15:12 Love each other as I have loved you. - St. Saviour's biblical school vision is based on Romans verse 12:2 Let God transform you by changing the way you think.